logzio/logz-docs/_source/user-guide/cloud-siem/siem-highlights.md

 Logs are scanned for appearances of IOCs (Indicator of Compromise) and enriched when they are found.

-### Geolocation enrichment
+### Drill-downs

-Cloud SIEM adds geolocation enrichment for malicious and suspected IPs, DNSs, and URLs.
-Out-of-the-box dashboards include threat geolocation maps to make it easy to pinpoint threats by their place of origin.
+Investigate events using drill-down links that direct you to the relevant dashboard.

+Benefit from an extensive, fully configured SIEM that will save your team the effort of configuring hundreds of alerts and dashboards.

+Each integration includes a set of pre-configured security rules and dashboards that can form the basis of your security operations.
+You can make additional changes to any existing rules, dashboards, and reports to further expand on them.

 ### Reports and Compliance

-Built-in reports, rules and integrations will help you comply with regulatory standards such as PCI and GDPR requirements.
+Send periodical reports to help comply with regulatory standards such as PCI and GDPR requirements.
 You can schedule reports to auto-generate for audit and oversight purposes.

 ### Dedicated support from security experts